-As a solution for this, a more intricate implementation is required.
+To solve this, a different and more complicated order of waiting operations is required.
 When waiting, the threads now immediately check whether the cache pointer contains a valid value and return if it does, as nothing has to be waited for in this case.
-We will use the same example as before to illustrate the second part of the waiting procedure.
-Both T_2 and T_3 arrive in this latter section as the cache was invalid at the point in time when waiting was called for.
+Let's take the same example as before to illustrate the second part of the waiting procedure.
+T_2 and T_3 now both arrive in this latter section as the cache was invalid at the point in time when waiting was called for.
 They now atomically wait on the handlers pointer to change, instead of doing it the other way around as before.
-Now when T_1 supplies the handlers, it also uses std::atomic<T>::notify_one [23] to wake at least one thread waiting on value change of the handlers pointer, if there are any.
+Now when T_1 supplies the handlers, it also uses std::atomic<T>::notify_one [19] to wake at least one thread waiting on value change of the handlers pointer, if there are any.
 Through this the exclusion that was observable in the first implementation is already avoided.
 If nobody is waiting, then the handlers will be set to a valid pointer and a thread may pass the atomic wait instruction later on.
-Following this wait, the handlers pointer is atomically exchanged [24] with nullptr, invalidating it.
-Each thread again checks whether it has received a valid local pointer to the handlers from the exchange.
-If it has then the atomic operation guarantees that is now in sole possession of the pointer.
+Following this wait, the handlers pointer is atomically exchanged [20] with nullptr, invalidating it.
+Now each thread again checks whether it has received a valid local pointer to the handlers from the exchange, if it has then the atomic operation guarantees that is now in sole possession of the pointer.
 The owning thread is tasked with actually waiting.
 All other threads will now regress and call CacheData::WaitOnCompletion again.
 The solo thread may proceed to wait on the handlers and should update the cache pointer.